Ricardosgeral/relier-web/README.md

 ## Live streaming of test sensor data from [relier acquisition system](https://github.com/Ricardosgeral/relier)

-This repository contains the code, files and all the instructions to deploy a web app that allows live monitoring of the the data sensors acquired with **relier** acquisition system.
-The app should have the following layout after deploy to *https://<APP_NAME>.herokuapp.com/*  (uou can choose your <APP_NAME>).
+This repository contains the code, files and all the instructions to deploy a web app that allows live monitoring of the the  sensors data acquired with **relier** acquisition system.
+The app should have the following layout after deploy to *https://<APP_NAME>.herokuapp.com/*  (you should choose your <APP_NAME>).

 ![relier-web](images/website.png)

-Main features:
+App main features:

-    App programming  : Python 3.6
+    Programming code : Python 3.6
-    Web interface    : Interactive Python Dashboards with Plotly and Dash libraries Web app cloud    : Heroku (the app is deployed as a Docker container) Database for i/o : PostgreSQL is used as an addon provided by Heroku, to store inputs and outputs of tests
+    Web interface    : Interactive Python Dashboards with Plotly and Dash libraries Web app cloud    : Heroku (the app is deployed as a Docker container) Database for i/o : PostgreSQL is used as an Heroku addon, to store inputs and outputs of tests

 ## HOW TO DEPLOY the python app to the web

-First of all, you need to create an account on [Heroku](https://www.heroku.com/).
+First of all, you will need to create an account on [Heroku](https://www.heroku.com/).
 Its free, and no credit card is required.
+It allows up to 5 simultaneous connections and a database with up to 10000 rows.
-**NOTE:** The instructions below were tested in a machine with **Ubuntu 18.04**.
+**NOTE:** The instructions below were tested in a laptop running with **Ubuntu 18.04**.

 ### 1- Install [Heroku Cli](https://devcenter.heroku.com/articles/heroku-cli)